 I self-published my book.
 Can I still submit it for consideration?
-Yes.

 Nothing!
 We are not a vanity press or a self-publishing company.
 If we want to publish your book, we will pay you in the form of royalties (a percentage of the book’s net sales, to be determined during the contract phase).
 We take care of the book’s editorial, design, production, and marketing and publicity costs, with a few exceptions: authors are generally expected to pay for permissions and indexing, if either of those apply.

 It’s up to you to research the pros and cons of working with an agent and to decide if that’s the way you want to go.
-We do accept unagented submissions and so would encourage you to take advantage of that if you feel confident in the viability of your manuscript.
-If, however, you want to find an agent, we are unable to help you in that respect, other than to suggest that you consult Literary Market Place or Writer’s Market, resources that are available both in book form and as online services, or AgentQuery.com.
+We accept unagented as well as agented submissions.
+If you want to find an agent, you can consult Literary Market Place or Writer’s Market, resources that are available both in book form and as online services.
 We do not provide lists of agent names or specific recommendations.